• Use Cases

 See the page completion guide

-Promote education milestones into lifecycle automation
+Education milestones promoted into lifecycle automation

 Use lesson.completed to move learners into the next lifecycle path without manual exports or batch sync jobs.